C++ to C# Converter produces great C# code, saving you hours of painstaking work and valuable time.

 Q: Are the original C++ files altered in any way?

-C# files are written to the new location that you specify.
+Your existing code is left completely intact.
+The new C# files are output to the new location that you specify.

 Q: What is the conversion accuracy?